 Known georeferenced records of the species: Martadoris mediterranea

-Willan, R. C., and Y.-W. Chang.
-2017.
+Willan, R. C., & Chang, Y.-W. (2017).
 Description of three new species of Tambja (Gastropoda, Nudibranchia, Polyceridae) from the western Pacific Ocean reveals morphological characters with taxonomic and phylogenetic significance for traditional Polyceridae and related “phaneorobranch” nudibranchs.
 Basteria.
 81(1-3): 1-23.